|

 outname_###_pos.tcl:

-VMD-sourcable TCL graphics routines with "arrows" rendered in positive
+VMD-sourcable TCL graphics commands with needles or arrows rendered in

 direction.